apify/apify-docs/sources/academy/platform/getting_started/apify_api.md

 ## Parameters {#parameters}

 Let's say we want to run our **adding-actor** via API and view its results in CSV format at the end.
-We'll achieve this by simply passing the **format** parameter with a value of **csv** to change the output format:
+We'll achieve this by passing the **format** parameter with a value of **csv** to change the output format:

 ```text
 https://api.apify.com/v2/acts/YOUR_USERNAME~adding-actor/run-sync-get-dataset-items?token=YOUR_TOKEN_HERE&format=csv